DetroitRoots/CCC-Pro/README.md

 <h1 align='center'>  CCC-Pro </h1>

 <h1 align='center'> This project is created for all C, C++ and C# developers. </h1>

-It's based on standardized version of the languages.
+It's based on standardized version of C, C++ and C# languages.

 I noticed that thanks to non-standard headers, there are some problems when the devs use different operating systems (like as windows/linux) to edit or view the codes written in C / C++ / C#.